We all know the pitfalls of not having automated tests in our software.

 Let's imagine that we have hundreds of tests that all go through a "user login" process.

-One day, let’s say Monday, you get back to work, coming from a wonderful weekend and suddenly realizing that all these hundreds of tests are broken because someone changed the login form.
-Maybe it’s just a broken selector of the email input field, but hey, all tests are broken and you need to fix them! (yes there is a release on Tuesday, and yes we did forget to tell QA…again…)
+Maybe it's just a broken selector of the email input field, but hey, all tests are broken and you need to fix them! (yes there is a release on Tuesday, and yes we did forget to tell QA…again…)

 Fixing these tests might take a long time if you have that affected part of code duplicated across all these different files.
 You are heading into an 8 hour copy/paste workday with dozens of test re-runs until it all works again.
 And the best part after all is that you weren't even productive…there's nothing really new that you've built today!